-The Council did not take out new external borrowing during 2017/18 but used internal borrowing to fund housing development schemes at Byram and Eggborough.
-This involves using cash held by the council which generates low returns in the current climate rather than borrowing externally from the PWLB at higher rates.
+The Council did not take out new external borrowing during 2018/19 but used internal borrowing to fund the housing development scheme at Byram.
+This involves using cash held by the council which generates low returns in the current climate rather than borrowing externally from the Public Works Loan Board (PWLB) at higher rates.